Killea/abcweb_learn_js/(12) Review and misc topics.md

 We almost on our half way of the class, so it would be better to review some of the code and the lessons.

+## run code in a browser and node
+Try to run code in node and browsers

+## different browsers
+To understand there are different browsers, different cores

 ## Get the sum of  1, 2, 3 ......
 100

-There might be a lot ways to solve this problem.
+There might be a lot of ways to solve this problem.
 ### Math Way

 (1+ 100)* 50 = 5050